mayaragao/mayaragao/README.md

 ### Hi there 👋

+My name is Mayara Aragão from Brazil.
+I’m passionate about knowledge and am currently learning and developing my skills in front-end development.

+😄

 <!--
 **mayaragao/mayaragao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.